 The Bill and Melinda Gates Foundation announced this week that it will be using the Interledger Protocol, which is a protocol that enables cross payments from one ledger to another or from one cryptocurrency network or blockchain to another.
 It will apply the protocol on systems that help the poor access banking sservices with lower upfront costs and in an easier manner.

 This follows a partnership between The Gates Foundation and Coil startup, which was announced by Deputy director of the Bill and Melinda Gates Foundation, Miller Abel on October 17.
-The Foundation promotes health and welbeing of individuals and communities in the developing worlds, helping to reduce poverty and hunger.
+The Foundation promotes the health and well-being of individuals and communities in the developing worlds, helping to reduce poverty and hunger.

 The Interledger Protocol

 The Interledger Protocol allows users to transact and exchange assets without needing to move assets to a centralized exchange or to a specific blockchain for trading.

 How it works i, sfor instance, is a user can send BTC on a given network that supports the protocol and the recipient will automatically receive ETH on a different network that supports the protocol.
 The two are able to transact this regardless of what their preferred cryptocurrency was.

 The technology simply routes packets of money across value networks just like the internet routes packets of data between Internet Service Providers (ISPs).
 When a user initiates the BTC transaction, the network sends Interledger packets denominated in BTC to a connector, which then applies their exchange and forwards ETH-denominated packets on to the receiver.

 Cross-blockchain and platform transactions have been one of the major missing links when it comes to cross-platform transactions.
 Lifting this limitation would, for instance, make transactions cost lower, faster and would even promote the usability of cryptocurrencies by eliminating fragmentation (the separated nature of) in networks.